Understanding The Psychology of Group Dynamics

 In order to understand the way people behave in group settings, we first need to define exactly what a group is.
 The simplest definition of a group is two or more people connected together by social relationships.1

-Groups can be broken down into 4 varieties:1
+Groups can be broken down into 4 varieties according to group dynamics social psychology:1

 1) Primary Groups

-Primary groups are collections of people like families, romantic couples, and close friends, which exist in intimate social settings and are expected to last over a long period of time.
+Primary groups are collections of people like families, romantic couples, and close friends, which exist in intimate social settings and are expected to last for an extended period of time.

 2) Collectives